 Is it sexual harassment if he is an older man?
 What Do I Do?

-If you are still feeling unsure or have any further enquiries, you can contact our office on 1800 333 666 to receive a private, confidential and free consultation with one of our workplace representatives who can provide you with advice on your specific circumstances.
+If you are still feeling unsure or have any further inquiries, you can contact our office on 1800 333 666 to receive a private, confidential and free consultation with one of our workplace representatives who can provide you with advice on your specific circumstances.
 We are A Whole New Approach, we are not sexual harassment lawyers, or a harassment lawyer.
 We are the Nations leading workplace advisors.
 We represent people at the Fair work Commission in, unfair dismissals, general protections, adverse action, including stop sexual harassment order and sex discrimination complaints

 ‘Sexual Harassment (A Code in Practice) – What is sexual harassment?’, Australian Human Rights Commission (Web Page, 24 March 2004) <https://humanrights.gov.au/our-work/sexual-harassment-code-practice-what-sexual-harassment#1_2_4> (‘AHRC Article’)